cherishirish/ecommerce-project/Proposal/proposal.md

 ![](images/GigglesWiggles_GenericPage.jpg)

-## 5. User Personas/Use Case statements
+## 5. User Personas/Use Case Statements

 The general front-end user of the GigglesWiggles Website is primarily new parents seeking baby products, gift shoppers looking for presents for new parents, and parenting enthusiasts interested in community engagement and information sharing.
 The website is designed to cater to their specific needs and offer a seamless and supportive experience, with user-friendly features such as product browsing, gift registry management, parenting community participation, and more.
 The design choices aim to simplify navigation and enhance the overall experience for these target audiences.